 Your Brain May Be Sabotaging Your Diet

 At any given moment, about 45 million Americans are on a diet, and more than 23 million are in recovery from alcohol or drug addiction.
 Trying to break a bad habit is an uphill battle to begin with in a culture of high stress, heavy substance use, and super-sized sodas.
 But it turns out, our brains aren’t helping either.
-A new paper published in the journal Current Biology reports that our brains actually push us to stick with bad habits.
+A new paper published in the journal Current Biology by researchers at Johns Hopkins University reports that our brains actually push us to stick with bad habits.

 It’s all about reward.
 Junk food, booze, drugs, sex, and gambling all push our brains’ (metaphorical) pleasure buttons, triggering a flood of feel-good dopamine.
 In some ways, your brain is like a small child.
 When it gets something good—in this case, a whole lot of dopamine—it wants more.
 You may know that drugs are bad or that cheeseburgers are not a health food, but your brain doesn’t care.
 More drugs, your brain tells you.
 More cheeseburgers.
 Remember cheeseburgers?
 We should have one of those.
 With drugs on it.